Students Find Support from Professors and Peers in Online Programs

 Finding a network of like-minded peers and lifelong friends

-For Larry Martin, a graduate of the online Master of Applied Clinical and Preclinical Research program, the best of part of earning his degree online was finding a strong community of peers and developing friendships that continued even after graduation.
+For Larry Martin, a graduate of the online Master of Clinical Research program, the best of part of earning his degree online was finding a strong community of peers and developing friendships that continued even after graduation.

 “A core group of us who took classes together still meet once a month for tea.
 I would have never come across most of these people if we didn’t do this program together,” Martin said.